Open Wed-Mon, 10 AM - 5 PM (Last Entry at 4 PM)

 Marion returned to the United States in 2019 to be closer to her children and now lives in Chicago.
 Her book, Her Name Shall Remain Unforgotten, is dedicated to her mother and is available in English, French, and German.

-Marion’s virtual reality film, Letters from Drancy, can be seen in the Museum’s virtual reality gallery, The Journey Back: A VR Experience, beginning in October 2023.
+Marion’s virtual reality film, Letters from Drancy, can be seen in the Museum’s virtual reality gallery, The Journey Back: A VR Experience.

 Learn More: